This tuna stuffed avocado recipe makes for an excellent lunch!

 Instructions

-- Fill the avocado halves with tuna salad and serve.
+- Scoop the tuna salad into the avocado halves and serve.

 Hi Tiffany.
 You’ve given me an idea for a small bridal shower/brunch I’m helping to prepare food for.
 But do you have any tips for keeping the avocado from browning if you prepared these a few hours in advance?